aharita/engineer-to-leader/docs/junior-to-senior/module-4/index.md

 *Your machine is not production.*

 Your laptop has 1 user (you).
-Production has 100,000.
-Things break at scale.
+Production has 100,000 users who all decide to click "Buy" at the exact same second.
+Your laptop is a lie.
+It is a controlled environment where everything is perfect.
+Production is a war zone.

 * **Latency:** That API call takes 10ms locally.
 It takes 500ms over 3G in a tunnel.
 * **Concurrency:** Two users try to buy the last ticket at the exact same millisecond.
 Who wins?